 Land Use Plan Categories

-The section beginning on the following page provides a description of each of the future land use categories depicted in the Future Land Use Map.
+The following section provides a description of each of the future land use categories depicted in the Future Land Use Map.
 Each category provides a general description and intent, as well as a listing of appropriate uses.